Ecwid/ecwid-api-docs/includes/_errors.md

 ### How to handle Free Ecwid users in your application
-Ecwid pricing currently include four tiers: Free, Venture, Business, Unlimited.
+[Ecwid pricing](http://www.ecwid.com/pricing) currently include four tiers: Free, Venture, Business, Unlimited.
 Unlike many other services, Ecwid doesn't provide a trial – instead, there is a Free plan which stays free forever.
 Plus it is quite powerful and thus very popular among Ecwid users, even long-time ones.
 So, in your application, you should be ready that some of your users will be on Ecwid's Free plan and handle them properly.
-Here are the key points and best practices on how to do that:
+Here are the key points:

 1. Ecwid
 Ecwid API is not available on free Ecwid plan.  paid plans and is not available on free Ecwid plan.